 Dry Smoke – Paper and Wood

-- Fast burning, high temperatures, heat rises and so does the smoke
+- Fast burning, high temperatures, heat rises therefore smoke rises.

-- Virtually invisible, discolors paint and varnishes, extreme pungent odor, and is usually a result of cooking
+- Virtually invisible, discolors paints and varnishes, extreme pungent odor.

-Steps to Take after a Fire
+Steps to take after a water loss

 No one ever wants to find water damage in their home, but reality is that most home owners will have to deal with it at some point.
 How the issue is handled is most important.
 Water damage can be caused by a broken pipe in the wall or toilet overflow to a major storm.
 Whatever the situation may be fast response is always key to handling your water damage and minimizing the chance of mold growth.
 There are a few steps that should take place when water damage is discovered.